 Seekh kebabs are seasoned ground meat patties traditionally cooked over a charcoal grill.
 The name "seekh" comes from the metal skewers they're shaped around.
 Popular in Pakistani and Indian cuisine, you'll find these oblong kebabs everywhere-from street vendors to high-end restaurants.

-My recipe is easy for the home cook who seldom has skewers on hand.
-And because we like to keep things quick and easy in the kitchen, we’re going to bake them in the oven!
+My recipe is easy for the home cook who often doesn’t have skewers on hand.
+And because we like to keep things quick and easy in the kitchen, we’ll bake them in the oven!
 Of course, you can grill or pan-fry them if you wish.

 Why you’ll love these chicken seekh kabab

 - Meal prep & freezer-friendly.
 I like to batch prep these and keep them in the fridge for quick lunches.
-They also keep well in the freezer, so they are especially convenient for Ramadan.
+They also keep well in the freezer, making them convenient to prepare ahead of time.

 - Hands-free.
 These chicken seekh kababs are meant for the home cook.
 They are easy to prep and cook.
 They're baked and don't require skewers, making them much easier to prepare than traditional seekh kebabs.